TheCrypticMusic/Bookshop/README.md

-# Bookshop

-Bookshop project that features a functioning front-end and backend.
-Built with:
+This project uses the following:

 • Node.js

 • Express.js

 • MongoDB in conjunction with Mongoose

 • Handlebars

 • JQUERY

-**Features:**
+Using the above I have managed to create the following for the website:

+• REST API

+• Headless CMS

 • User Accounts - the ability for the user to amend current details, E.g email, password and username

 • Login & Register Page

-• Cookie Implemetation
+• Cookie Implemetation via passport.js

-• MongoDB

-• Basket/ Cart system

-• Basket view

-• Fake payments
+• Basket/ Cart system • Basket view • Fake payments using Stripe/ Stripe Webhook • Wishlist

-• Wishlist

 • Unique ids url and webpage for each book

+• Breakdowns